irmen/prog8/docs/source/programming.rst

     This is not very efficient though, so maybe you should write a small piece of inline assembly for this instead.

 callrom(bank, address, argumentaddress)      ; NOTE: specific to cx16 target for now
-    Calls an assembly routine in another rom-bank on the CommanderX16 The banked ROM is located in the address range $C000-$FFFF (16 kilobyte).
+    Calls an assembly routine in another rom-bank on the Commander X16 The banked ROM is located in the address range $C000-$FFFF (16 kilobyte).
     There are 32 banks (0 to 31).
     The third argument can be used to designate the memory address